0xPolygon/polygon-edge-docs/docs/get-started/installation.md

 Prior to using `go install` make sure that you have Go `>=1.16` installed and properly configured.

-`go install github.com/0xPolygon/polygon-edge@latest`
+`go install github.com/0xPolygon/polygon-edge@develop`

-The binary will be available in your `GOBIN` environment variable.
+The binary will be available in your `GOBIN` environment variable, and will include the latest changes from the mainline `develop` branch.